Skip to content

 For private-label brands, hyaluronic acid is a premium active in beauty gummy ranges.

-Why brands use Hyaluronic Acid in gummies
+Why brands use Hyaluronic Acid

 Hyaluronic Acid is one of the most familiar and commercially understood actives in its category across EU and US markets.
 Pairs naturally with Collagen and Vitamin C for beauty stacks (synergistic in collagen formation); with Biotin and Zinc for hair-skin-nails; with Glucosamine for joint positioning.